Minor School License Info

 WHAT IF I MESS UP?

-- Your license may be suspended for 30 days and you must pay a fee to reinstate your minor school license.
+- First offense: Your license will be suspended for 30 days and you must pay a fee to reinstate your minor school license.

-Any time you have a violation, or any time your license gets suspended or revoked, your six-month period to have a clean driving record will start over.
+Any time you have a violation, or your license gets suspended or revoked, your six-month period to maintain a clean driving record will start over after you have reinstated your driving privilege.

 HOW DO I ADVANCE TO THE NEXT STEP: AN INTERMEDIATE LICENSE?